jaimebw/jaimebw/README.md

 ### Hi there 👋
-My name is Jaime Bowen, I'm an Aerospace Engineering Graduate with a great interest in computing 💻 , planes ✈️ , machine learning 🤖  and space 🚀 .
+- My name is Jaime Bowen, I'm an Aerospace Engineering Graduate with a great interest in  planes ✈️ , machine learning 🤖 , space 🚀 and computing 💻.(in that order :S)
-At the moment I'm studying my MSc in Aerospace Engineering while working as resarch intern  at the Technical University of Madrid(UPM).
+- At the moment I'm studying my MSc in Aerospace Engineering while working as resarch intern  at the Technical University of Madrid(UPM).
 - 🔭 I’m currently working on Machine Learning applied to ADS-B navigation data
-- 🌱 I’m currently learning C++ and Rust
+- 🌱 I’m currently learning C/C++, aeroelasticity and cryptofinance.

 <!--
 **jaimebw/jaimebw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.